justinwon777/HumanCompanions/README.md

 ## Features

 - Knight and archer companions
-- Find them in villages or structures
+- Find them in villages or their houses in the wild
+- Give them food to have them join you
 - Will fight for you and can carry items

 ## Todo for release